JeremiJL/BYT/documentation/product_requirements.md

 Emptio - («to purchase» from latin) - is a 3p e-commerce platform.

-### Overview of how platform operates
+### Overview of how the platform operates

-Emptio offers wide selection of products of almost any kind and operates in whole European Union.
+Emptio offers a wide selection of products of almost any kind and operates across the entire European Union.

-On the platform we can distinguish three main types of users :
+On the platform, we can distinguish three main types of users:
 - _shopper_
 - _merchant_
 - _advertiser_

-Being 3p platform Emptio doesn't own any products listed on the platform, rather it's responsibility is limited to creating a space for _merchants_ to put on display their own products and enable _shoppers_ to buy them.
-The payment process is outsourced by _Stripe_
+Being a 3P platform, Emptio doesn’t own any of the products listed on the site.
+Its responsibility is limited to creating a space for _merchants_ to display their products and enabling _shoppers_ to buy them.
-- third party vendor with whom Emptio cooperates, while the shipping is considered a responsibility of _merchants_.
+The payment process is outsourced to _Stripe_ — a third-party vendor cooperating with Emptio — while shipping is the responsibility of _merchants_.

-Platform's business model relays on the existence of _advertisers_.
-Emptio gives advertisers option to purchase more favorable positioning of chosen products on the website.
+The platform’s business model relies on the presence of _advertisers_.
+Emptio allows advertisers to purchase more favorable positioning for selected products on the website.

-### How does any user interact with the platform
+### How any user interacts with the platform

-Any interaction with Emptio starts from having to log in to the platform.
+Any interaction with Emptio begins with logging in to the platform.
-_User_ fills in login and password, if login succeeds, _user_ is redirected to dedicated home page.
+The _user_ enters a login and password.
+If authentication succeeds, the _user_ is redirected to a dedicated home page.
-If user doesn't have an account yet, he may create one by completing an entry form.
-First user has to choose what type of account (_shopper_, _merchant_ or _advertiser_) he would like to create.
-Then _user_ provides his/her new login credentials and all profile details specific to kind of account chosen.
+If the _user_ doesn’t have an account yet, they can create one by completing a registration form.
+First, the _user_ chooses the type of account they would like to create (_shopper_, _merchant_, or _advertiser_), then provides login credentials and all profile details specific to the chosen account type.

-### How does a _shopper_ interact with the platform
+### How a _shopper_ interacts with the platform

-After logging to the platform the _shopper_ is faced with a home page.
+After logging in, the _shopper_ is greeted with a home page.
-On home page there are a couple of rows of 'special' offers and a search bar.
+The home page contains several rows of “special” offers and a search bar.

-Upon querying the search bar _shopper_ is sent to a listing page.
+When using the search bar, the _shopper_ is taken to a listing page.
-The listing page consists of rows of products that were matched by an internal algorithm translating user query to products information.
+This page consists of rows of products matched by an internal algorithm that translates the user’s query into product information .

-On the listing page products are represented as tiles with a graphic, title and a price.
+On the listing page, products are represented as tiles with an image, title, and price.
-Upon clicking on a product, _shopper_ is sent to product page with a more detailed information of the product :
+Upon clicking a product, the _shopper_ is sent to a product page with more detailed information, including:
-- graphic
+- image
 - price
 - title
 - category
 - description

-Via product page _shopper_ has the availability to add product to a cart.
+From the product page, the _shopper_ can add a product to their cart.
-At any moment _shopper_ may proceed to cart by clicking it's icon visible in top bar of the platform.
+At any moment, the _shopper_ may proceed to the cart by clicking its icon visible in the top bar of the platform.

-The cart page is a list of products previously added to it.
-User may change the quantity of any product in the cart of request the purchase of the whole cart.
+The cart page displays a list of products previously added to it.
+The user may change the quantity of any product in the cart or request the purchase of the entire cart.

-Upon clicking the purchase button following actions take place :
+Upon clicking the purchase button, the following actions take place:
-- The cost of each product and the bank account number of a _merchant_ that owns this product is sent to Stripe - 3p vendor to whom Emptio outsources payments.
+- The cost of each product and the bank account number of the _merchant_ who owns it are sent to Stripe — the third-party vendor handling payments.
-- Shopper is redirected to Stripe webpage in new browser tab to complete the payment.
-There Shopper pays the total sum while Stripe splits its and transfer the money to appropriate merchants.
+- The _shopper_ is redirected to the Stripe webpage in a new browser tab to complete the payment.
+Stripe collects the total sum, splits it accordingly, and transfers the money to the respective merchants.
-- When Stripe returns to Emptio information that payment has succeeded, then the cart clears empties itself and _shopper_ is informed that the purchase was successful
+- When Stripe notifies Emptio that the payment succeeded, the cart automatically clears, and the _shopper_ is informed that the purchase was successful.
-- Then Emptio mails appropriate merchants that their products have been purchased and that they should deliver ordered products under shopper's address.
+- Emptio then emails the relevant _merchants_ to inform them that their products have been purchased and should be delivered to the _shopper’s_ address.

-Next to cart icon, there is a profile icon.
-Upon clicking it, Shopper is redirected to profile page, where _shopper_ can change his/her information :
+Next to the cart icon, there is a profile icon.
+Upon clicking it, the _shopper_ is redirected to their profile page, where they can change the following information:
 - full name
-- contact information - email and mobile number
+- contact information — email and mobile number
 - shipping address

-### How does _merchant_ interact with a platform
+### How a _merchant_ interacts with the platform

-After logging to the platform the _merchant_ is faced with _merchant_ panel.
+After logging in, the _merchant_ is greeted with a _merchant panel_.
-Merchant panel is nothing but a welcome screen with a top bar presenting _merchant_ with available options for him/her.
+The merchant panel is a welcome screen with a top bar presenting the following options:
 - inventory
 - add product
 - profile

-Every option redirects user to corresponding page, described below.
+Each option redirects the user to its corresponding page, described below.

-Inventory page is where all products that _merchant_ put on display on Emptio are listed.
-Products are shown in the same manner as in listing page.
-Upon clicking one of his products, _merchant_ is sent to product edit page, where he can change any details about his product or remove it from his/her inventory if it's out of his/her stock.
+The inventory page lists all products that the _merchant_ has displayed on Emptio.
+Products are shown in the same way as on the listing page.
+Upon clicking one of their products, the _merchant_ is sent to the product edit page, where they can change any product details or remove it from their inventory if it’s out of stock.

-Profile page is where _merchant_ may edit his/her information :
+The profile page allows the _merchant_ to edit the following information:
 - full name
-- contact information - email and mobile number
+- contact information — email and mobile number
-- address of his warehouse where his products are located
+- address of the warehouse where their products are located
 - bank account number

-Add product page is where _merchant_ may add new products to his/her inventory.
-The page is an entry form of all product details.
+The add product page allows the _merchant_ to add new products to their inventory via an entry form containing all product details.

-### How does advertiser interact with a platform
+### How an _advertiser_ interacts with the platform

-After logging to the platform the advertiser is faced with advertiser panel.
+After logging in, the _advertiser_ is greeted with an _advertiser panel_.

-The advertiser panel is a simple welcome screen with a top bar presenting advertiser with available options for him/her.
+The advertiser panel is a welcome screen with a top bar showing the following options:
 - new campaign
 - inventory
 - profile

-Every option redirects user to corresponding page, described below.
+Each option redirects the user to its corresponding page, described below.

-New campaign page plays the role of an entry form for creating a new ad campaign.
+The new campaign page serves as a form for creating a new ad campaign.
-Ad campaign is a selected set of products for which favourable display advertiser is priced - such products are referred to as sponsored ones.
+An ad campaign is a selected set of products for which the advertiser pays to receive more favorable placement — such products are referred to as sponsored.

-In order to create a new campaign advertiser has to provide following information :
+To create a new campaign, the advertiser must provide the following information:
 - name of the campaign
-- choose products available at Emptio that will be the object of campaign - for that advertiser is equipped with search mechanism similar to that of shopper.
+- products available on Emptio to be included in the campaign (selected via a search mechanism similar to that used by _shoppers_)
-- chose the placement of campaign - shopper's main page xor shopper's listing page.
+- placement of the campaign — shopper’s main page or shopper’s listing page
-- chose how money is advertiser willing to pay for each shopper's interaction with advertised product.
-Interaction with a product of a _shopper_ is understood as going to the product's page.
+- amount the advertiser is willing to pay for each shopper’s interaction with an advertised product (interaction means visiting the product page)
-- choose the total budget of the campaign
+- total campaign budget

-After completing the form advertiser has to pay for the campaign upfront, while the platform promises to display chosen products in such a way that the set budget will be spent while roas will be maximised.
+After completing the form, the advertiser pays for the campaign upfront, while the platform promises to display the chosen products in a way that ensures the budget is spent and ROAS is maximized.

-Next, the payment is outsourced to Stripe and the process resembles that of shopper's.
+Next, the payment is outsourced to Stripe, and the process resembles that of the _shopper_.

-Inventory page is where advertiser can review and edit his/her active and inactive campaigns.
+The inventory page allows the _advertiser_ to review and edit their active and inactive campaigns.

-Every campaigned is described by the parameters with which it was previously configured via a form and the performance statistics :
+Each campaign is described by the parameters configured in the form and performance statistics, including:
 - amount of budget spent
 - number of interactions generated

-Advertiser can take following actions with each of his/her campaign :
+The _advertiser_ can perform the following actions for each campaign:
-- edit any of its parameters (placement, budget, name, price per interaction, offer's list)
+- edit any parameter (placement, budget, name, price per interaction, product list)
-- stop xor resume the campaign
+- stop or resume the campaign

-Profile page is where advertiser may change information about him/her - functionally it resembles that of shopper.
+The profile page allows the _advertiser_ to update their information — functionally, it resembles that of the _shopper_.

-### How ads work?
+### How ads work

-On both listing page and main page products are displayed in a grid.
-One can easily imagine that certain positioning of a product on such grid could be more attractive from the perspective of the _merchant_ or advertiser, as certain cells are more prominent than the others.
+On both the listing and main pages, products are displayed in a grid.
+Certain positions on this grid are more attractive from the perspective of _merchants_ or _advertisers_, as some cells are more prominent than others.
-More specifically - a _shopper_ has a greater chance to notice products displayed in cells in higher rows and in centered columns.
-Emptio's ad system utilize this nuance, by offering the display of chosen products in more favourable cells for a price.
+More specifically, _shoppers_ are more likely to notice products displayed in higher rows and centered columns.
+Emptio’s ad system leverages this by offering more favorable display positions for selected products — for a price.

-Each cell's on listing page and main page attractiveness is calculated by how high and how close to the center it is.
+Each cell’s attractiveness on the listing and main pages is determined by how high and how close to the center it is.
-Then, when the listing page or main page is loaded products and sponsored products (ads) are being displayed in such a sorted manner that the more _merchant_ is willing to pay for the interaction with his product the better cell from the perspective of attractiveness will be assigned for his product.
+When a page is loaded, products and sponsored products (ads) are sorted such that the more a _merchant_ or _advertiser_ is willing to pay for interactions with their product, the better (more attractive) cell is assigned to it.

-The assumption is that merchants are willing to pay 0 EUR for interactions with regular products - those that aren't part of any ad campaigns.
-This assumption allows products to be part of the sorting process with sponsored products.
+It is assumed that _merchants_ pay **0 EUR** for interactions with regular products — those not part of any ad campaign.
+This assumption allows all products to participate in the sorting process alongside sponsored ones.

-### Nice to have features :
+### Nice-to-have features
 - XYZ